ONE-store/cocos2dx_plugin/README.md

         virtual void onError( int code, const char *msg );
     }

-    The AppDelegate Class must inherit the ONESTORE::CallbacksListener Class to implement a pure virtual function.
+    The AppDelegate Class must inherit the ONESTORE_ALC::CallbacksListener or ONESTORE_IAP::CallbackListener Class to implement a pure virtual function.
     The implemented file is  "reference/AppDelegate_ONEstore.cpp".
     "AppDelegate_ONEstore.cpp" is just a sample file.
 Please modify and use it to your service logic.

 6. add ONEstore initialze code to cocos2dx_project/Classes/AppDelegate.cpp bool AppDelegate::applicationDidFinishLaunching() {
-        // for Onestore
+        // for ONEstore
         initONEstore();

         ....